Adjusting to your new hearing aids can be a challenge.

 Congratulations!
 You have taken a major step on the road to hearing clearly by getting new hearing aids.
-Getting help with your hearing is going to be a remarkable improvement to your life, and you’ll see how far the benefits extend with time.
+Getting help with your hearing is going to be a remarkable improvement in your life.
+You’ll see how far the benefits extend with time.
 Yet, simply purchasing hearing aids is not enough.
 You need to wear them consistently to reap the benefits!
-With regular use, hearing aids can make an incredible difference in your daily life, but you may experience an adjustment period when you first begin to use them.
+With regular use, hearing aids can make a huge difference in your daily life.
+However, you may experience an adjustment period when you first begin to use them.
 The following are a few tips to help you use your hearing aids with the greatest benefit.

-When you first purchase your hearing aids, our team at Hearing Group will provide you with assistance to know how to use them.
+When you first purchase your hearing aids, our team at Hearing Group will guide you through how to use them.
 Getting them into the proper position in your ears may take precision, and holding them may also require some practice.
 Some aids are so small that they can be tricky to insert into your ears, so don’t be afraid to let us know if you don’t feel comfortable.
 You may also want to get some help setting the volume on certain aids.
 Although you shouldn’t need to change the volume very often, getting the right baseline will help you move forward with ease and comfort.

 Orient to Your World